SimonGAndrews/MyEspruinoTester/docs/v4_metadata.md

 ### 8.5 Execution-time Checks
 - Before spawning the Espruino CLI every `config.cli` key is validated against supported `--config` options; unknown keys cause errors.
-- Fixture requirements are rechecked per test; missing prerequisites result in a `SKIP` outcome with an explicit reason.
+- Fixture requirements are rechecked per test; missing prerequisites force a `FAIL` outcome with the first missing path recorded as the reason.
 - Device output is parsed to ensure JSON payloads are well formed; malformed payloads appear as `invalid_result_json` errors.
 - Storage preload assets are verified for existence, permissions, and board-defined size limits.
 - External tools (`espruino`, `esptool.py`, OpenOCD) are verified up front so runs fail fast when dependencies are missing.